benweddel/my-first-repo/README.md

 This is my first github repo.

-Need to fix the colour coding headings
+Need to fix the colour coding headings.

+This is part of the [HackerYou](http://hackeryou.com) bootcamp.

+Killer changes.